feelaura/IA626Project/README.md

 3. What are the field names?
 Give descriptions for each field.
 <br>medallion: also known as a CPNC (Certificate of Public Necessity and Convenience), is a transferable permit in the United States allowing a taxicab driver to operate.
 <br>hack_license: it is known as a New York City Taxi Operators License.
 <br>vendor_id: A designation for the technology vendor that provided the record.
-CMT=Creative Mobile Technologies VTS= VeriFone, Inc. DDS=Digital Dispatch Systems.
+CMT=Creative Mobile Technologies VTS= VeriFone, Inc.
 <br>rate_code: Standard City Rate (Rate Code 1), for trips between (to and from) Manhattan and JFK International Airport, uses Rate Code 2 on the meter.
 <br>store_and_fwd_flag: store and forward flag.
 <br>pickup_datetime: date and time for pickup